ory/docs/README.md

 ## Ory Console

-### Navigating to Ory Console Pages
+### Navigate to Ory Console Pages

-When referring to specific pages within Ory Console in the documentation, you can use the `/current/` route to navigate users to their currently active Ory Network project.
-For example, to access the Custom UI settings for the currently active Ory Network project in the Console, you can link to: https://console.ory.sh/projects/current/ui
+You can use the `/current/` route to navigate users to their active Ory Network project.
+For example, to access the Custom UI settings for the active Ory Network project in the Console, you can link to: https://console.ory.sh/projects/current/ui

-When referencing a specific page of the Ory Console, use the `<ConsoleLink route="project..." />` component in MDX files.
+When referencing a page of the Ory Console, use the `<ConsoleLink route="project..." />` component in MDX files.

-The component automatically resolves the navigation section and page title for the given route, and renders a standard markup for both, as well as the link with the `/current/` shortcut mentioned above:
+The component resolves the navigation section and page title for the given route, and renders a standard markup for both, as well as the link with the `/current/` shortcut mentioned above:

 ```tsx
 <ConsoleLink route="project.activity.events" />